I have recently been binge watching television shows from

 teen sex comedy.
 Soon-ae desperately

-wants to get laid so she can settle her virgin grudge; she is baffled by way
+wants to get laid so she can settle her virgin grudge; she is baffled when Sun-woo rejects her advances.

 She initially scoffs at how old-fashioned Sun-woo is regarding sex; but